super-linter/super-linter/README.md

 We will also support [GitHub Codespaces](https://github.com/features/codespaces/) once it becomes available

+### SSL Certs

+If you need to inject a SSL cert into the trust store, you will need to first copy the cert to your **GitHub Actions Workflow**.
+Once you have copied the certificate to the runner, you can use the variable `SSL_CERT_FILE` to point the **Super-Linter** to the files location.
+Once found, it will load the certificate to the trust store.

 ## Limitations

 Below are a list of the known limitations for the **GitHub Super-Linter**: